How to buy the right child car seat

 - click on over the existing pushchair's seat – common with pushchairs that have forward-facing seats

-Some child car seats, such as the Maxi-Cosi and Britax Group 0+ seats, can be used with a wide range of pushchairs.
+Many leading brands of child car seats, such as Britax, Joie or Maxi-Cosi, can be used with a wide range of pushchairs.